jamii/jamii.github.com/_drafts/relational-ui.markdown

 checked(1)
 ```

-When we combine the data with the template, each query fragment is repeated for every row in the corresponding relation whose variable values match the variables bound in higher up in the template.
+To combine this data with the template above, we treat each query fragment just like a `for` loop over the rows in the corresponding relation, except that whenever we use a variable name that already appeared higher up in the tree we only loop over rows with the same value.
 For example, inside the filled out query fragment `visible(todo=1)` we repeat the query fragment `text(todo, text)` for every row that matches `todo=1`.
 (This is effectively a [lateral join](https://blog.heapanalytics.com/postgresqls-powerful-new-join-type-lateral/)).

-The filled out query fragments are sorted by the values of their variables, in the order that the variables appear in the text.
-The `visible(todo)` fragments are sorted by `todo`, the `text(todo, text)` fragments are sorted by `todo, text` and the `displaying(todo)` fragments are sorted by `todo, text` etc.
+The filled out query fragments are sorted by the values of their variables, in the order that the variables appear in the template text.
+So the `visible(todo)` fragments are sorted by `todo`, the `text(todo, text)` fragments are sorted by `todo, text` etc.

 ``` julia
 [ul